spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 The configuration of the *fuel\_node* is similar to the *battery_storage* node.
 In addition, we can define an initial value for the fuel node at the beginning of the model's time horizon using the [initial\_node\_state](@ref) parameter.

-The parameter *is\_longterm\_storage* is set to `true` for the fuel node, which means that the state of the fuel node can be carried over the whole time horizon, allowing to properly account for seasonal storage in the model.
+The parameter *is\_longterm\_storage* is set to `true` for the fuel node, which means that the state of the fuel node can be carried over the whole time horizon, allowing to properly account for seasonal storage in the model by triggering the constraint [constraint\_node\_state\_longterm\_trajectory`](@ref constraint_node_state_longterm_trajectory), see the mathematical formulation of the model for more details on this constraint in the [Constraints](@ref) section.
 This is a key feature of SpineOpt that allows to capture the dynamics of seasonal storage in representative periods models.

+!!! info "Two node state variables"
+    Since the fuel node is a long-term storage, it has two node state variables: one for the representative periods `node\_state` and another to track the node state along the whole time horizon, `node\_state\_longterm`.
+Remember this when checking the results 😉

 ![image](figs_representative_periods/rp_fuel_node.png)